Are you confused between Blogger vs WordPress?

 Suggested Reading: How to Create A Free Blog On Blogspot And Start Making Money

-But WordPress blogs are not so cost effective, you just have to spend $8/year on domain names and $10/month of web hosting – and you will have the COMPLETE access to your blogs and you will have total control over your blogs.
-Here’s an article about choosing the domain names from most reliable companies.
+But WordPress blogs are not so cost-effective, you just have to spend $8/year on domain names and $10/month of web hosting – and you will have the COMPLETE access to your blogs and you will have total control over your blogs.
+Here’s an article about choosing the domain names from the most reliable companies.

 - WordPress has greater accessibility.
-It means, you can virtually create and manage your content from anywhere in the world.
+It means you can virtually create and manage your content from anywhere in the world.

 - WordPress CMS inspires repeated visitors.
 It also allows you to easily add automated email notifications to let your readers know about your stuff.